Best Solar Companies in New Hampshire

 Jump to insight

-What to look for in a solar company in New Hampshire
+How to choose a solar company in New Hampshire

 • Solar credentials: While New Hampshire doesn’t require a specific solar contractor’s license, any company working on your home should hold valid business registration and applicable trade licenses (electrician).
 To check a company’s registration, visit the New Hampshire Secretary of State’s website.
 You can also search this site to see if any complaints have been filed against the company.
 Look for North American Board of Certified Energy Practitioners.
 NABCEP requires rigorous training for certified solar professionals.